black-code1/100-days-of-web-development/creating-beautiful-website/README.md

 - **Add different features step-by-step**
 - **Think about the core information that should be transferred**
 - **Less is more - Don't overstyle your website**
-- ## Understanding The Importance of Grey, Primary & Accent Colors
+## Understanding The Importance of Grey, Primary & Accent Colors
 - **Primary Color** `core identity`
 - **Accent Color** `badge`
+## Introducing CSS Variables / CSS Custom Properties